What is water softener

 Plumbing

-The answer to 'what is water softener' is a device that removes minerals like calcium and magnesium from hard water.
-Water softeners work by using an ion exchange process to replace these minerals with sodium or potassium, resulting in softer water that is gentler on your skin, hair, and household appliances.
+The answer to 'what is water softener' is a device installed in a home's plumbing system to remove minerals like calcium and magnesium from the water.
+Water softeners work by using an ion exchange process to replace these minerals with sodium or potassium ions, resulting in 'soft' water that is gentler on skin, hair, and household appliances.

 Step-by-Step Guide